Myriopteris yatskievychiana: Taxonomy

 Myriopteris yatskievychiana was first described by John T. Mickel in 2004, as Cheilanthes yatskievychiana, based on material collected by Alberto Búrquez in 1996 from San Javier Municipality, Sonora.
 The type specimen is Búrquez M. 96-302 at Missouri Botanical Garden.
 It was named in honor of pteridologist George Yatskievych, who noticed the unusual characteristics of the specimen.

 The development of molecular phylogenetic methods showed that the traditional circumscription of Cheilanthes is polyphyletic.
 Convergent evolution in arid environments is thought to be responsible for widespread homoplasy in the morphological characters traditionally used to classify it and the segregate genera that have sometimes been recognized.
 On the basis of molecular evidence, Amanda Grusz and Michael D. Windham revived the genus Myriopteris in 2013 for a group of species formerly placed in Cheilanthes.
 One of these was C. yatskievychiana, which thus became Myriopteris yatskievychiana.
 Further molecular studies in Myriopteris demonstrated the existence of three well-supported clades within the genus.
 M. yatskievychiana belongs to what Grusz et al. informally named the covillei clade.
 M. yatskievychiana and the similar M. aurea are sister to the rest of the clade; all other members of the clade, except M. newberryi, belong to the "core covillei" clade, with leaves finely divided into bead-like segments, quite dissimilar to M. yatskievychiana.

 Distribution and habitat

 Myriopteris yatskievychiana is known only from the type specimen.
-It was collected in Platanus forest in a deep canyon in Sonora.
+It was collected in Platanus forest in a deep canyon in Sonora, at an altitude of 800 m.